Skip to main content

 Course Exam

 Exam will focus on literary analysis and essay writing.
-Questions will review essential content and key skills in the short story, poetry, novel and theater units.
+Questions will review essential content and key skills in the folklore, poetry, and novel units.
 Students will develop short answer responses, paragraph responses and a short essay.

 Assessment Percentage Breakdown